Turkey strikes in Syria, Iraq a week after Istanbul bombing | Law-Order

 “Our aim is to ensure the security of our 85 million citizens and our borders and to retaliate for any treacherous attack on our country,” he said, according to a ministry statement.

-"Suddenly one night ..."
-Foreign Minister Mevlut Cavusoglu wrote, referring to earlier threats from President Recep Tayyip Erdogan that Turkey could launch surprise strikes.

-The airstrikes targeted Kobani, a strategic Kurdish-majority Syrian town near the Turkish border that Ankara had previously attempted to overtake in its plans to establish a "safe zone" along northern Syria.
+The airstrikes targeted Kobani, a strategic Kurdish-majority Syrian town near the Turkish border that Ankara had previously attempted to take in its plans to establish a “safe zone” along northern Syria.

-"The airstrikes are random that target the people," the YPJ media office said in written response to The Associated Press.

-"The people who fought the Daesh terrorist organisation are now under attack by Turkish warplanes," it said, using an Arabic acronym to refer to the Islamic State group.
+“The people who fought the Daesh terrorist organization are now under attack by Turkish warplanes,” it said, using an Arabic acronym to refer to the Islamic State group.

-Local media reported that the northern Iraqi city of Sinjar was also targeted.
-Syrian opposition media reported that the Turkish airstrikes targeted Kurdish-led SDF positions.

 The Britain-based Syrian Observatory for Human Rights, an opposition war monitor, reported that the strikes had also hit Syrian army positions and that at least 12 had been killed, including SDF and Syrian soldiers.